inspircd/docs/docs/4/breaking-changes.md

 title: v4 Breaking Changes
 ---

-## Breaking changes since InspIRCd 3
+## Breaking changes between InspIRCd v3 and v4

 **NOTE** &mdash; This document only lists breaking changes between InspIRCd 3 and InspIRCd 4.
 There are many backwards compatible changes that have been made which are not listed in this document.